wheelnext/wheelnext/docs/philosophy_and_design_space.md

 and resources of its participants.
 There are also plenty of ways to improve things outside the scope of WheelNext, and we encourage you to do so!
 Let's keep WheelNext focused on the problems we can improve and resist the temptation to fix the world.

+## Mode of Operation

+### Proof-of-Concept / Minimum-Viable-Product first, PEP second.

+We believe in quick engineering cycles, rapid design reviews and iterations.
+We recognize that an informed discussion is a lot easier when the PEP is accompanied by an actual "technical implementation" (even minimal and crude) of the proposed change.
+This can be in the form of a PR to any number of projects, a `pip install-able package`, etc.

 ## Principles of participation